 Some tried-and-tested faves:

-• Have a warm bath with a few tablespoons of Epsom salt (which can help with pain relief and inflammation).
-If you don't have a bath, you can still 'spa' at home - learn how, HERE.
+- Have a warm bath with a few tablespoons of Epsom salt (which can help with pain relief and inflammation).

-• Boil up a pot of tea.
-Peppermint tea is anti-spasmodic and can help with cramps and bloating, whilst chamomile helps reduce inflammation and anxiety.
+- Boil up a pot of tea.
+Peppermint has anti-spasmodic properties and can help with cramps and bloating, whilst chamomile helps reduce inflammation and anxiety.

 ENDOMETRIOSIS AWARENESS AND EDUCATION IS KEY